-102.3 Qualifications of technical assistants: A person shall not be appointed as a technical assistant who has had less than three years experience in general building construction.
+102.3.
+Qualifications of technical assistants: A technical assistant shall have at least three years of experience in general building construction.
 Any combination of education and experience which would confer equivalent knowledge and ability shall be deemed to satisfy this requirement.
+The local governing body may establish additional qualification requirements.

-102.3.1 Certification of technical assistants: Any person employed by, or under contract to, a Virginia governing body for determining compliance with the building, electrical, plumbing, mechanical or fire protection provisions, including plans examination, of the Virginia Uniform Statewide Building Code shall be certified in their trade field within three years of March 1, 1988, or, if employed after that date, within three years of date of employment, in accordance with the certification program of the Department of Housing and Community Development.
+102.3.1.
+Certification of technical assistants: Any person employed by, or under contract to, a local governing body for determining compliance with the USBC shall be certified in their trade field within three years after the date of employment, in accordance with Part III of the Virginia Certification Standards for Building and Amusement Device Inspectors, Blasters and Tradesmen.